nanoDW/CC3_ToDoApp/README.md

 ## General info

 Frontend:
+The App is created with HTML, CSS and Vanilla JS.
+Webpack was used to bundle the files and Babel for allowing use of the App in older browsers.
+App consist of login screen and main screen that shows lists of tasks.
+The user can create multiple lists, each of them can be customized with different color and name.
+Then, tasks can be added, deleted and marked as done or undone.
+User can also delete the whole list.

 Backend:
 The database is hosted in a cloud - MongoDB Atlas.
 It stores task lists, tasks and users of our app.